 FreeSWITCH provides the voice conferencing capability in BigBlueButton.
 Users are able to join the voice conference through the headset.
 Users joining through Google Chrome or Mozilla Firefox are able to take advantage of higher quality audio by connecting using WebRTC.
 FreeSWITCH can also be integrated with VOIP providers so that users who are not able to join using the headset will be able to call in using their phone.

 Joining a Voice Conference

-In BigBlueButton, a user can join the voice conference in several ways.
+A user can join the voice conference (running in FreeSWITCH) in several ways.
 Users can join using Flash, WebRTC, or phone.
 When joining through Flash, the user can choose to join listen-only or listen-and-talk.
 Users joined with Chrome and Firefox are able to join using WebRTC.
-WebRTC provides higher-quality and lower delay.
+Thanks to the browser’s ability to send opus encoded audio packets via UDP, WebRTC provides users higher-quality audio with lower delay.
 If FreeSWITCH is integrated with a VOIP provider, users are able to call in using their phone by dialing a number and pressing the conference number on their keypad.

 Uploading a Presentation

 Uploaded presentations go through a conversion process in order to be displayed inside the Flash client.
 When the uploaded presentation is an Office document, it needs to be converted into PDF using LibreOffice.
 The PDF document is then converted in SWF using SWFTools.
 There are times when a PDF page fails to convert to SWF.
-In this case, an image snapshot of the page is taken using ImageMagick/GhostScript and the image is converted to PDF then to SWF.
+In this case, an image snapshot of the page (as PNG) is taken using pdftocairo the resulting image is converted SWF.